Heart attacks on dramatic rise for 25-44 age group

 The team believes that there are possible explanations even this early in the research.
 They said that COVID-19 may trigger or accelerate those with the pre-existing condition of coronary artery disease.

 There are external factors that the team point to for understanding this dramatic rise in heart attacks.
 Things like job loss, financial pressures and social anxiety which increased during the quarantine are seen as potential factors.
-All of these can lead to acute or chronic stress which lead to heart disease.
+All of these can cause acute or chronic stress which leads to heart disease.

 “There is something very different about how this virus affects the cardiac risks,” said Susan Cheng, M.D.
 MPH, director of the Institute for Research on Healthy Aging in the Department of Cardiology at the Smidt Heart Institute and senior and co-corresponding author of the study.